oliviawestmacottssw/SSW.Rules.Content/rules/do-you-return-a-resource-url/rule.md

 ---

-When the Web API creates a resource, it should include the URI of the new resource in the Location header of the response.​
+When the Web API creates a resource, it should include the URI of the new resource in the Location header of the response.

 public Product PostProduct(Product item)
  {
  item = repository.Add(item);
  return item;
- } ​
+ }
 Figure: Bad Example – The response does not contain a reference to the location of the new resource public HttpResponseMessage PostProduct(Product item)
  {